Stephen Brundidge Jr.

 Stephen Brundidge Jr. (January 1, 1857 – January 14, 1938) was an American lawyer and politician who served six terms as and a U.S. Representative from Arkansas from 1897 to 1909.

-Biography
+Early life and career

 Born in Searcy, Arkansas, Brundidge was the son of Stephen and Minerva Brundidge.
 He was educated by private tutors and in the public schools in his native city.
 He studied law in the offices of William R. Coody and Dandridge McRae, and was admitted to the bar in 1879.
 In 1881, he married Nellie Margurite Morris of Jacksonport.
 They had four children, two of whom survived to adulthood.

+Brundidge commenced practice in Newport, Arkansas, then returned to Searcy, Arkansas, in 1880 and continued the practice of law.

 Political career

-Brundidge commenced practice in Newport, Arkansas, then returned to Searcy, Arkansas, in 1880 and continued the practice of law.
 He was elected prosecuting attorney of the first judicial district of Arkansas in 1886, and was reelected in 1888.
 He served until 1890 and then resumed the practice of law.
 He also served as member of the Democratic State central committee from 1890 to 1892.